have us call you right now.

 Most reputable platforms (such as Regreener or Pachama) price their credits in the €10–€150 range, depending on impact and traceability.

-• Communicate clearly and honestly about what you are offsetting—and why
+• Transparency: Communicate clearly and honestly about what you are offsetting, and why you are doing it in addition to reduction efforts.

 TABLE OF CONTENTS